zarusz/SlimMessageBus/docs/intro.md

    });
 ```

-The hook can be applied at the specified producer, or the whole bus.
+The hook can be applied at the specified producer or the whole bus.

-> The user specified `Action<>` methods need to be thread-safe.
+> The user-specified `Action<>` methods need to be thread-safe.

-#### Set message headers when producing message
+#### Set message headers

 > Since version 1.15.0